 Signs and Symptoms

-warm weather.
+One huge sign of cutting is wearing long sleeved shirts and jeans in warm weather.
 Although cutting may appear in some circles as the ‘cool thing to do' it is something a troubled teenager will go to great lengths to hide from their parents and friends.

 The most obvious sign is of course scars on your child.
 The most common areas teenagers cut themselves in on the arms, legs and the belly.
 They lines can be any length and in any number.
 Some will cut the same spot repeatedly while others cover large areas of skin.

 Cutters will generally change their everyday behavior.
 They will become more withdrawn and secretive.
 They may avoid changing clothes for gym class or trying on clothes in front of parents or friends.
-Their grades and
+Their grades and social life will suffer as well.

 Self-Injury Help - How to deal with Teenage